beakerbrowser/beaker/README.md

 Basic browsing UI.
 Please feel free to open usability issues.

-  - un/happiness reporter
-    - [ ] ui to report that you're happy or unhappy, and why
-    - [ ] server to collect reports
   - tabs
     - [ ] favicons
     - [ ] reordering